g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

     10.200.0.17
     Label in: 81, Label out: 62
 ```
-We can see the fast-reroute desired, and the detours because that.
+We can see "FastReroute desired" and the active detours.

-Now, let's follow to the link-protection LSPs.
-You know the difference of link-protection and node-link-protection?
+Now, let's move on to link-protection.
+Do you know the difference between link-protection and node-link-protection?

-Basically, the link-protection makes a bypass LSPs considering the backbone link as the point of local repair, or PLR.
-In other words, will be created a Bypass LSP to the next hop avoiding the actual link of the LSP.
-And the node-link-protection calculate the bypass LSP considering the next node as PLR, so, the LSP will be computated to the next-next-hop.
+Basically, link-protection creates a bypass LSP considering the link as the Point of Local Repair (PLR).
+It avoids the specific failed link.
+Node-link-protection calculates the bypass by considering the next node as the PLR, so the bypass goes to the "next-next-hop."

 Link-protection: